 Benjamina got great comments from the judges, as did Candice, Jane and Selasi.
 The others bakers had problems with texture, lack of drizzle and missing flavours.

-This week’s technical challenge was jaffa cakes.
+This week’s technical challenge was Homemade Jaffa Cakes.
 This entailed making a fatless genoise sponge, and orange jelly, and neatly covering them in chocolate.
 Mary said they are a great British classic and she wanted them to be absolutely perfect.
 No pressure bakers!

 Some of the bakers made the sponge by whisking the eggs and sugar over simmering water, none of them knew how long to bake the sponge for, and a couple of them got confused on which way round the sponges should be.
 Andrew did all of his upside down, then almost presented them with the chocolate on the bottom, not sure if he’s eaten jaffa cake before?!
 Unfortunately that meant he came last, Lee was eleventh, Val tenth, Louise ninth, Rav eighth, Jane seventh and Benjamina sixth.
 Candice made it into the top five with fifth place and Kate came fourth.
 Michael was third, Tom second and Selasi was first.